LisaLaw/AoC15/src/Diary/Day5.md

 Alright, extracting another `isNaughty` var in the `hasNaughtySub()` function gives the desired results for the test data.

 Using the real input, I get a TypeError for .length.
 I'm adding a question mark to the regex function.
 And voilà, a count.
 And it's correct, yayy!

+Aaaand of course part 2 picks up on the double letter problematic.
+Let's see.
+The first rule seems more doable than the second, on first glance.
+So, rule 1: string has a repeated pair of letters, not overlapping.
+It doesn't have to be the same letter.
+Rule 2: a repeated letter with another in between.
+Perhaps that's actually easier, as I can reuse the `hasDoubleLetter()` function with a slight modification.

+Yup, rule 2 done.

+So onto rule 1.
+It's tricky.
+Basically, I have to check for the first and second letter; the second and third letter; the third and fourth letter and so forth and see if each pair has a second like it in the rest of the string.
+Ok the tricky part here was just getting the right substring.
+Test data is working well.
+Aaaaaand success!
+Yayyy.